 CORE SEQUENCE: 18 CREDITS

 LCS 504 or LCS 505 or LCS 508 (select 2 to make a total of 6 credits)

 Approved Graduate Methods Course (3 credits)

-- Dissertation Committee approved by Graduate Studies Director
+- Dissertation Committee approved by Graduate Studies Committee ( see Guidelines )

-- Reading list approved by Graduate Studies Director
+- Reading list approved by Graduate Studies Committee ( see Guidelines )

-- Dissertation Proposal approved by Advisor and Graduate Director
+- Dissertation Proposal approved by Graduate Committee ( see Guidelines )

 Guidelines & Procedures

 For the Doctoral Concentration in Latin American, Caribbean , and U.S. Latino Cultural Studies (LACS) of the Spanish Ph.D.